treykeown/arguably/assets/PYPI_README.md

 3. You don't want to read the docs for your favorite argument parsing library *again*

-By leveraging as many Python idioms as possible, `arguably` keeps its API small and memorable without sacrificing funcitonality. `arguably` uses functions and their docstrings to automatically set up argparse.
+By leveraging as many Python idioms as possible, `arguably` keeps its API small and memorable without sacrificing functionality. `arguably` uses functions and their docstrings to automatically set up argparse.
 Notably, `arguably` maps your function signature to a command-line interface like this:

 ```python